hpanno/FDOP2012/README.md

 <br>iv.
 The onset of fire season is illustrated here when the ‘Average’ line crosses the 38th percentile threshold.
 The purpose of this graph is to show that fire season can start well before the traditional start (May 15th) of fire season and conversely, that fire season sometimes starts after the common start date.
 <br>v.
 Select ‘Options’>’Overlays’>’New’>  Toggle between the years and find the year that has the earliest start date (When it crosses the 38th percentile threshold) and which has the latest start date.
 Give each a unique color, a line width of 3, and make it a solid line.
 Select ‘Ok’.
 <br>vi.
 Screen Shot the Graph and insert into the FDOP
-<br>4.
-Decision Points for Dispatch Level
+<br><b>4.
+Decision Points for Dispatch Level<b/>
 <br>a.
 Decision points should be set using BI.
 <br>i.
 Select the ‘A’ on the ribbon at the top of the screen> run the operation with default values selected> Click on the ‘Fires Probability Analysis’ Window> Select ‘View’> ‘Decision Points’> Delete 2 records so you are left with 3 classes
 <br>ii.
 Set the first class to 0, set the second class to the value at which fires begin to take off.
 Visually, this is when there appears to be a large jump from low to high.
 The last class should be set at the BI value where the crest of the graph is no longer in a drastic incline and starts to plateau.
 The second decision class created should hold the greatest number of fires whereas the first and last should contain the least amount of fire occurrence.
 <br>iii.
 When these levels have been adjusted to accommodate the fire data select ‘Apply’> Adjust the screen so that all graphs fit appropriately>Screen shot and insert into the FDOP.
 <br>iv.
 Adjust the ‘Dispatch Level: Fire Family Plus Analysis Factors and Determinations’ Table (Specifically, the ‘Index Break Points’ section).
 NOTE: All Decision Point graphs need to be based on Fire season (May1-Oct 31), not the calendar year.
-<br>5.
-When updating numbers and percent values in FDOP:
+<br><b>5.
+When updating numbers and percent values in FDOP:<b/>
 <br>a.
 Follow instructions to look at fire occurrence chart> Select ‘Options’> ‘View Graph Data’
 <br>b.
 This ‘Fire Occurrence Summary’ page will provide the exact values behind all the graphics illustrated for fire occurrence.

-Staffing Level
+<h4>Staffing Level<h4/>
-Staffing Level is an important component of the Adjective Fire Danger Rating and is calculated in WIMS.
+<hr>Staffing Level is an important component of the Adjective Fire Danger Rating and is calculated in WIMS.
 It is a way for us to break up the BI continuum based on percentile to make it more useful.
 Staffing level, along with Ignition Component, is a way for describe relative fire risk.

 <br><br>1.
 Staffing Level will be determined using fuel model G.
 This is determined by running different fuel models against fire and weather history data.
 When running the different fuel models with your data you should choose the fuel model that yields the ideal statistical output.
 The ideal statistical output includes a BI of at least 100, all graphs should be a bell curve, the data should have a linear distribution across the spectrum, and no graphs should be inverted.
 If you find a fuel model that yields these results, it means that fuel model is the best for fit for your data set and should be the fuel model you should used in the analysis of staffing level.
 In this analysis, fuel model G (which also happens to be the standard fuel model) was determined to be the best fit for the data set.